square/square-dotnet-sdk/doc/api/labor.md

 - `expected_duration`
 - `is_paid`

-You can only have three `BreakType` instances per location.
-If you attempt to add a fourth `BreakType` for a location, an `INVALID_REQUEST_ERROR` "Exceeded limit of 3 breaks per location." is returned.
+You can only have 3 `BreakType` instances per location.
+If you attempt to add a 4th `BreakType` for a location, an `INVALID_REQUEST_ERROR` "Exceeded limit of 3 breaks per location." is returned.